parkermac/LO/README.md

 The code here handles all the non-research tasks of making model (e.g. ROMS) forcing files, running the model on a remote linux cluster, and post-processing of model output.
 Many of the post-processing tasks, such as mooring- cast- and layer extractions, and particle tracking, are designed for other users to be able to run from the linux command line, or modify if needed.

 This version is the second major release of this project, the first was called LiveOcean.
 This version incorporates all the things I learned building the first one.
 A few specifics: it uses python Path objects everywhere possible.
 It defaults to using NetCDF4 for all the ROMS forcing.
 It uses python code instead of shell scripts wherever that makes things simpler - especially in the drivers.
-It also uses a much more rigorous and naming and organization system.
+It also uses a much more rigorous naming and organization system.
 It transitions to using xarray instead of the netCDF4 module.
-For a very few pieces of code you also need Matlab, and these are being deprecated, so you can likely ignore this requirement.
+It no longer uses matlab.

 All the instructions assume you are working from the linux (bash) command line.